Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 * [License](#License)

 ## What is Real Time Webcam Sudoku Solver?
-This is a program written in Python that conects with your webcam and tries to solve a popular puzzle called [sudoku](https://en.wikipedia.org/wiki/Sudoku).
+This is a program written in Python that connects with your webcam and tries to solve a popular puzzle called [sudoku](https://en.wikipedia.org/wiki/Sudoku).

 -> [(COMING SOON!)
 LINK TO A VIDEO SHOWING HOW THE PROGRAM EXACTLY WORKS]() <-